George Grant (author)

 George E. Grant (born 1954 in Houston, Texas) is an American evangelical writer, and a Presbyterian Church in America (PCA) pastor.

 He was a church planter and pastor in Texas for ten years.
 He then served as an assistant to D. James Kennedy at the Coral Ridge Presbyterian Church and taught at Knox Theological Seminary.
 Following his move to Tennessee in 1991, Grant founded the King's Meadow Study Center and Franklin Classical School in Franklin.
 In 2006, he helped found New College Franklin, a Christian liberal arts college.
 Grant has also founded several Christian schools in northern Iraq.
 He is "a prolific author of Christian books."
 He is currently involved in church planting in Middle Tennessee and serves as the pastor of Parish Presbyterian Church in Franklin, Tennessee.

 Grant is an anti-abortion advocate.

-Grant is a prominent figure in the Christian reconstructionist movement in the United States, and has been noted for his extremely conservative views, particularly on the topic of homosexuality.
+Grant is a prominent figure in the Christian reconstructionist movement in the United States, and has been noted for his conservative views, particularly on the topic of homosexuality.